PennyLaneAI/pennylane/doc/API/overview.rst

 * Each plugin may provide one (or more) devices, that are accessible directly through PennyLane, as well as any additional private functions or classes.

-* Depending on the scope of the plugin, you may wish to provide additional (custom) quantum operations and observables that the user can import module of your plugin.
+* Depending on the scope of the plugin, you may wish to provide additional (custom) quantum operations and observables that the user can import.

 .. important::